Marker Logo

 this page online

-12 miles of this marker, measured as the crow flies.
-A different marker also named Salmon Cemetery (here, next to this marker); Randolph School (approx. 1.3 miles away); Betty Allen (approx. 5.6 miles away); a different marker also named Betty Allen (approx. 7.9 miles away); Thaxton Cemetery (approx. 8.7 miles away); Lochinvar (approx. 11.3 miles away); Toxish Baptist Church (approx. 11.7 miles away); Chickasaw Female College (approx. 12 miles away).
-Touch for a list and map of all markers in Randolph.
+Other nearby markers.
+At least 8 other markers are within 12 miles of this marker, measured as the crow flies: A different marker also named Salmon Cemetery (here, next to this marker); Randolph School (approx. 1.3 miles away); Betty Allen (approx. 5.6 miles away); a different marker also named Betty Allen (approx. 7.9 miles away); Thaxton Cemetery (approx. 8.7 miles away); Lochinvar (approx. 11.3 miles away); Toxish Baptist Church (approx. 11.7 miles away); United States Post Office (approx. 12 miles away).
+Touch for a list and map

 Salmon Cemetery Marker image.
 Click for full size.